 What is Sabbatical Leave?

 A sabbatical leave from work is a complete break during which employees are not required to report to their employers or perform any of their normal job duties.
 However, the employee remains in the company's employ.
-Some larger corporations provide sabbatical leave as a benefit to employees who have worked for the company for a certain number of years.
+Some larger corporations provide sabbatical leave as a benefit to employees who have worked for the company during the employee lifecycle.

 Corporations and companies typically provide one or more months of sabbatical leave, depending on the policy of the individual company and the number of years the employee has worked there.